zhenquek/VBA/README.md

 # VBA
-VBA workpapers created to ease office work
+VBA workpapers created to ease office work - mainly relating to manual processes

 ## OracleConverter
-Used in financial institution making 50x faster and efficient extraction of Oracle txt data into usable spreadsheet
+Used in financial institution making extraction of Oracle txt data into usable spreadsheet in 50x the original macro design and no loss in fidelity.

 ###Worksheet "Input"